Describing the Congestion Problem

 Exhibit P-1.
 Congestion Growth Trend

 The process of congestion relief begins by understanding the problem.
-Exhibit P-2 depicts the results of a national study on the sources of congestion.
-All these sources also interact, meaning that the strategies in the Congestion Reduction Toolbox typically address more than one problem.
+The sources of congestion listed below typically interact, meaning that the strategies in the Congestion Reduction Toolbox typically address more than one problem.

 - Bottlenecks—points where the roadway narrows or regular traffic demands cause traffic to backup–are the largest source of congestion.